Characterizing closed curves on Riemann surfaces via homology groups of coverings: The pro- hyperbolic solenoid

-\begin{lemma} Let $\gm$ be a non-power closed curve on the Riemann surface $S_{g,n}$.
-Then, for any fixed prime $p$, there is a normal, unramified $p$-covering $p_L\co S_L\ra S_{g,n}$ such that every component of the pull-back of $\gm$ to $S_L$ is homotopic to a simple closed curve. \end{lemma}
+\begin{theorem} Let $\gm$ be a non-power, non-peripheral closed curve on the Riemann surface $S_{g,n}$.
+Then, for any fixed prime $p$, there is a normal, unramified $p$-covering $p_L\co S_L\ra S_{g,n}$ such that every elevation of $\gm$ to $S_L$ is homotopic to a non-separating simple closed curve. \end{theorem}

 \begin{proof}Let us assume that the closed curve $\gm$ is immersed in $S_{g,n}$ and is the geodesic representative in its homotopy class.
-Let $\ell$ be a lift of $\gm$ to $\D$ which is then also a geodesic.
-By Proposition~\ref{closure geo}, the closure $\ol{\ell}$ of this geodesic inside $\mS_{g,n}^{(p)}$ is naturally isomorphic to the one-dimensional $p$-adic solenoid $\mS^1$ and has no self-intersection points.
+Let $\ell$ be a lift of $\gm$ to $\D$ which is then a hyperbolic line.
+By Proposition~\ref{closure geo}, the closure $\ol{\ell}$ of this geodesic inside the $p$-adic solenoid $\mS_{g,n}^{(p)}$ is naturally isomorphic to $\R\times\Z_p/\Z$ and has no self-intersection points.

 For a given finite index normal subgroup $K$ of $\Pi_{g,n}$, let us denote by $\gm_K$ the image of $\ell$ in $S_K$.
-The inverse limit $\ilim_{K\lhd\Pi_{g,n}}\gm_K$ is then naturally identified with the closure $\ol{\ell}$ of the geodesic $\ell$ in the $p$-adic solenoid $\mS_{g,n}^{(p)}$ and hence it has no self-intersection points.
+The inverse limit $\ilim_{\sst K\lhd_p\Pi_{g,n}}\gm_K$ is then naturally identified with the closure $\ol{\ell}$ of the geodesic $\ell$ in the $p$-adic solenoid $\mS_{g,n}^{(p)}$ and hence it has no self-intersection points.